allegory-software/allegory-sdk/PROGRAMMING.md

 Don't use `module()`, it's not necessary.
-Just make things global, that's ok, it forces you find good names and it makes user code easier to read because there's no renaming involved.
+Just make things global, that's ok, it forces you find good names and it makes user code easier to read because there's no renaming involved, everybody knows one thing.

 ## Submodules

-Split optional functionality into submodules.
-Submodules can either have their own namespace or can extend the main module's namespace, or can just add globals.

 Name submodules of `foo` `foo_bar.lua` instead of `foo/bar.lua`.
 In general, *don't make directories* unless you really really have to.